AhmedAlmaskare/Travel-Agency-Network-Design/README.md

 •	Various security features such as DHCP snooping, PortFast, BPDUguard, and UDLD
 ## Files Included
 * Topology_Diagram.pdf: Network topology diagram illustrating the connection and configuration of switches.
-* Switch_Configurations/: Folder containing the configuration files for each switch.
+* Switch_Configurations/: Folder containing the configuration files for each switch and router:
  * DLS1_config.txt
  * DLS2_config.txt
  * ALS1_config.txt
  * ALS2_config.txt
+ * Router_config.txt
 * Verification_Screenshots/: Folder with screenshots demonstrating the successful application and operation of configurations.
 * Implementation_Instructions.txt: Detailed instructions followed for configuring the network as per the requirements.
 ## Configuration Highlights